top of page

 Can A Single Person be Subject to Age Discrimination in Hiring?

-CAN A HIRING ALGORITHM BE BIASED?
+A CASE STUDY FOR A BIASED HIRING ALGORITHM BE BIASED?

 SIGNS OF AGE DISCRIMINATION AND AGE BIAS